SELinuxProject/selinux-notebook/src/selinux_overview.md

 <https://www.nsa.gov/what-we-do/research/selinux/>).

-Each of the sections that follow will describe a component of SELinux, and hopefully they are is some form of logical order.
+Each of the sections that follow will describe a component of SELinux, and hopefully they are in some form of logical order.

 Note: When SELinux is installed, there are three well defined directory locations referenced.
 Two of these will change with the old and new